Electric Rates

 - For information on State assistance programs, visit the California Department of Community Services and Development.

-To avoid increased utility bills, families could reduce energy usage by 1 or 2 kwh per day.
+To avoid increased utility bills from rate changes, families could reduce energy usage by 1 or 2 kwh per day.
 Finding four old incandescent lightbulbs and replacing them with LEDs, could save 1 kWh per day.

 - Check out the FREE Do-It-Yourself Energy and Water Savings Toolkit from the Library to start saving!

-- For information on conservation programs, visit Smart Living Healdsburg.
+- For information on conservation programs and resources, visit Smart Living Healdsburg.

 Green Rate